About the LUNA - Handpan

 The LUNA is a high-quality musical instrument from the Handpan family.

-These are ideophonic sound sculptures made of steel.
+These are ideophonic instruments made of steel.

 They consist of two lenticular bowls which enclose a cavity and have a central tonefield, the so-called "Ding", which is surrounded by a chorus of other tonefields.